Harvard Reference Generator

 The Reference Generator on this site takes in the raw information (author, title, etc) then creates the correct form for you.
 You can then highlight and copy this straight into your Word document (or whichever word processor you are using).

-Please note: this site, nor the tool, is not associated with Harvard University.
+Please note: this site, or the tool, is not associated with Harvard University.